Carr1005/react-carousel-slider/README.md

     );
 ```

-The **Key** without prefixng a ' * ' is pure css property, what we filled in column **Value** are just recommended for
+The **Key** without prefixng a ' * ' is pure css property, what we filled in column **Value** are just recommended because of
-anticipated purpose, feel free to try anything if things are under control.
+anticipated purpose, feel free to try if things are under control.

 * `sliderBoxStyle` - accepts an object.